EuropakonzertKirill Petrenko and the Berliner Philharmoniker at Esterházy Palace

 Info

-In the footsteps of Joseph Haydn: Esterházy Palace in Eisenstadt, one of Austria’s most beautiful Baroque palaces, was a glittering social centre in the 18th century under Prince Nikolaus I – and also the composer’s long-standing place of work.
-As court conductor, he created new musical genres here, such as the symphony.
-At the European Concert, Kirill Petrenko and the Berliner Philharmoniker will perform an overture by Haydn alongside works by Beethoven, Tchaikovsky and Stravinsky, who took up Haydn’s legacy, developed it further and reinterpreted it.
-The soloist in Tchaikovsky’s graceful Rococo Variations is the cellist Gautier Capuçon.
+In the footsteps of Joseph Haydn: Esterházy Palace in Eisenstadt, one of Austria’s most beautiful Baroque palaces, was a glittering social centre in the 18th century under Prince Nikolaus I – and also the composer’s long-standing place of employment.
+As court Kapellmeister, he developed new musical forms here, including the symphony.
+At this year’s European Concert, Kirill Petrenko and the Berliner Philharmoniker will perform one of Haydn’s overtures alongside works by Beethoven, Tchaikovsky and Stravinsky, whose work built on Haydn’s legacy, developing it and reinterpreting it in their own ways.
+The soloist in Tchaikovsky’s graceful Variations on a Rococo Theme is the cellist Gautier Capuçon.

 Artists